-Action # Title Description Total Funds Contributing District - Charter Academic and Socio- Psychologist at each site - Expansion of Services Homeless/Foster Liaisons \$50,000.00 Yes Teacher - Center for Behavioral Support Para Educators The district is adding social-emotional support personnel (expansion of psychological support services), principally directed, to support the social-emotional health of at-risk students including: low income.
-English learner, and foster youth.
-SEL personnel train at-risk and trauma affected youth, to acquire and effectively apply the knowledge, attitudes, and skills necessary to understand and manage emotions. set and achieve positive goals, feel and show empathy for others, establish and maintain positive relationships, and make responsible decisions.
+Action # Title Description Total Funds Contributing District - Charter Psychologist at each site - Expansion of Services \$20,000.00 Yes Emotional Support Teacher - Center for Behavioral Support Para Educators The district is adding social-emotional support personnel (expansion of psychological support services), principally directed, to support the social-emotional health of at-risk students including; low income, English learner, and foster youth.
+SEL personnel train at-risk and trauma affected youth, to acquire and effectively apply the knowledge, set and achieve positive goals, feel and show empathy for others, establish and maintain positive relationships, and make responsible decisions.
 These skills, encouraging positive school experience, are shown to have a positive impact on academic growth.
 This approach

 Action #

 Title

 is also directed at teaching anti-bullying skills in our schools and helpful in informing our parents on anti-bullying preventive measures taken in our schools.
 It is anticipated that this action will support positive CAASPP growth from the established baseline.
 Funding principally directed to a Community Liaison whose goal is to provide on-site support to foster youth and homeless students as well as increase identification and tracking of incoming students.
 The Liaison will also coordinate and collaborate with care providers, social workers, service providers, and school-based service providers to ensure that foster and homeless youth receive the full benefit of their education.
 This support, encouraging positive school experience, has shown to have a positive impact on academic growth.
 It is anticipated that this action will support positive CAASPP growth from the established baseline.
 The district is adding a Center for Behavioral Evaluation; a short-term intensive intervention program for students with significant social, emotional, and behavioral needs primarily those students who are low-income, English Learners, and/or foster youth.
 This will require the addition of a teacher and three para-educators.
-EL Program Specialist English Learners in SUSD continue to show slower growth than English Continue to support schools by providing multi-tiered systems of support services that are designed to meet the unique needs of English Learners are meeting grade level standards, SUSD will provide a EL Program Specialist and English Learners.
-SUSD will provide a EL Program Specialist and English Learners.
-SUSD will provide a EL Program Specialist and English Learners.
-SUSD will provide a EL Program Specialist and English Learners.
-SUSD will provide a EL Program Specialist and English Learners and services across the district.
-Personalized site training, resources, and support will be customized based on the California EL Roadmap self-reflection rubric scores and site needs.
+EL Program Specialist English Learners in SUSD continue to show slower growth than English Only students on local assessments for ELA and Math.
+To ensure our English Learners set support schools by providing multi-tiered systems of support services that are designed to meet the unique needs of English Learners including Migrant, Low Income, Foster Youth and students with special needs.
+To enhance supports for ELP program Specialist and English Learners.
+SUSD will provide a EL Program Specialist and testources related to EL program and services across the district.
 Description

 Total Funds

 Contributing